bslassey/base-drafts/draft-ietf-quic-http.md

 ### PRIORITY {#frame-priority}

-The PRIORITY (type=0x2) frame specifies the client-advised priority of a request, server push or placeholder.
+The PRIORITY (type=0x2) frame specifies the client-advised priority of a request or server push.

 A PRIORITY frame identifies an element to prioritize.
-A Prioritized ID identifies a client-initiated request using the corresponding stream ID, a server push using a Push ID (see
+A Prioritized ID identifies a client-initiated request using the corresponding stream ID or a server push using a Push ID (see {{frame-push-promise}}).
-{{frame-push-promise}}), or a placeholder using a Placeholder ID (see {{placeholders}}).

 In order to ensure that prioritization is processed in a consistent order PRIORITY frames MUST be sent on the control stream.
 A